Scenes from the Class Struggle in Beverly Hills

 Scenes from the Class Struggle in Beverly Hills is a 1989 American black comedy film co-written and directed by Paul Bartel.
 The film re-unites Bartel with his Eating Raoul co-stars Mary Woronov and Robert Beltran.
-It also stars Jacqueline Bisset, Ray Sharkey, Ed Begley Jr., Wallace Shawn, Paul Mazursky, and Rebecca Schaeffer.
+It also stars Jacqueline Bisset, Ray Sharkey, Ed Begley Jr., Wallace Shawn, Paul Mazursky, and Rebecca Schaeffer in her final film during her lifetime.
 Schaeffer's appearance in the film served as the catalyst for her murder one month after its release.

+The film deals with a widowed television actress, her circle of friends, and her employees.
+Her planned comeback is sabotaged, when the people around her start bragging to a reporter about their sexual indiscretions.
+The actress soon starts a romantic relationship with a playwright, while rejecting jealous protests by her husband's ghost.

 Plot

 Recently widowed Clare, a former television sitcom star, invites her next-door neighbor Lisabeth to stay with her while Lisabeth's house is fumigated.
 Lisabeth's brother Peter, a playwright, arrives with his new bride To-Bel, an African-American woman.
 To-Bel had a fling in Hawaii with Howard, Lisabeth's ex-husband, who shows up unexpectedly and begs Lisabeth to take him back.
-(To-Bel — who had no idea she slept with Lisabeth's ex-husband before marrying her brother — describes the coincidence as "a freaky little act of God.")
+(To-Bel—who had no idea she slept with Lisabeth's ex-husband before marrying her brother—describes the coincidence as "a freaky little act of God.")

-Clare's Chicano manservant Juan owes $5,000 in gambling debts to June-Bug, an Asian gangster.
+Clare's Chicano house attendant Juan owes $5,000 in gambling debts to June-Bug, an Asian gangster.
 When he is unable to collect the debt, June-Bug slashes Juan's cheek as a warning to pay up.
 Juan turns to Lisabeth's chauffeur, Frank, for help.
 Frank bets he can seduce Clare before Juan can bed Lisabeth.
-Frank agrees to pay $5,000 if Juan wins — on the condition Juan sleeps with him if he loses.
+Frank agrees to pay $5,000 if Juan wins—on the condition Juan sleeps with him if he loses.
 Juan accepts Frank's challenge.
 Frank, unable to seduce Clare, laces her drink with sedatives and tricks Juan into thinking he bedded her.
 Juan sleeps with Lisabeth but denies it to avoid tarnishing her reputation.
 Juan honors the bet and sleeps with Frank.